Reduced symplectic homology and string topology: Bialgebra structure on reduced symplectic homology

 We now consider an oriented $2$-dimensional hexagon $\cP$ which is fibered over $\ol \cM_{0,4}^\circ$ and which parametrizes Floer data $(H_\tau,\beta_\tau)$, $\tau\in\cP$ as described below.
 The projection map $\cP\to \ol \cM_{0,4}^\circ$ forgets the Floer data and contracts the unstable components of the underlying Riemann surfaces.
-We fix an $R$-essential Hamiltonian $H$ and refer to Figure~\ref{fig:Sullivan-RFH} for a pictorial description of the hexagon $\cP$. \begin{itemize} \item The Riemann surface which underlies under the projection map the top horizontal side $\cP^{\text{top}}$ of $\cP$ is the endpoint of $\ol \cM_{0,4}^\circ$ for which the punctures on each irreducible component have the same sign.
-The Floer data on the irreducible component that contains the two positive punctures is fixed and equal to $(H,\beta)$, with $\beta$ a closed $1$-form that has weights $1$ at the positive punctures and weight $2$ at the node.
+We fix an $R$-essential Hamiltonian $H$ and refer to Figure~\ref{fig:Sullivan-RFH} for a pictorial description of the hexagon $\cP$. {\refone The appearance of this hexagon is a manifestation of the fact that moduli spaces of Riemann surfaces endowed with Floer data carry strictly more information than the ``plain'' moduli spaces of Riemann surfaces.\footnote{\refone This phenomenon manifests itself at an operadic level in the fact that the Deligne-Mumford-Knudsen operad is equivalent to the framed little 2-discs operad with trivialized $S^1$-action.
+This was conjectured by Kontsevich and proved by Drummond-Cole~\cite{Drummond-Cole}, see also~\cite{Oancea-Vaintrob} and~\cite{Deshmukh} for higher-genus generalizations, and~\cite{Oancea-Vaintrob} for a historical account of this problem.}} \begin{itemize} \item {\reftwo The Riemann surface that underlies the top horizontal side $\cP^{\text{top}}$ of $\cP$ is the endpoint of $\ol \cM_{0,4}^\circ$ for which the punctures on each irreducible component have the same sign.} The Floer data on the irreducible component that contains the two positive punctures is fixed and equal to $(H,\beta)$, with $\beta$ a closed $1$-form that has weights $1$ at the positive punctures and weight $2$ at the node.
 The Floer data on the irreducible component that contains the two negative punctures is the Floer data that defines the secondary coproduct $-\boldsymbol{\lambda}_\cD$.
 In particular, at the endpoints of $\cP^{\text{top}}$ the Floer data is defined on a Riemann surface with two unstable components and is non-zero on these, so that the solutions of the Floer equation are stable maps. \item The projection map $\cP^{\text{top, vert}}\to \ol \cM_{0,4}^\circ$ defined on each of the two top vertical sides of $\cP$ is a smooth diffeomorphism.
 The underlying Riemann surface for the Floer data has one stable component with 2 positive punctures, 1 negative puncture and one node, and 2 unstable components.
 The second negative puncture is located on the unstable component which is not adjacent to the stable component.
 The Floer data on the unstable components consists of homotopies from $-H$ to $-K$, from $-K$ to $K$ given by $\cD$, and from $K$ to $3H$.
-The Floer data on the stable component is $(H,\beta_\tau)$, where $\beta_\tau$ interpolates within the space of closed $1$-forms with weights $(1,1;3,-1)$ (resp. $(1,1;-1,3)$), between a split $1$-form with weights $(1,1;2)$ and $(2;3,-1)$ (resp. $(2;-1,3)$), and a split $1$-form with weights $(1;2,-1)$ and $(1,2;3)$ (resp. $(1;-1,2)$ and $(2,1;3)$). \item The Riemann surface which underlies under the forgetful map the Floer data on the bottom vertical sides $\cP^{\text{bottom,vert}}$ and on the bottom horizontal side $\cP^{\text{bottom}}$ is the endpoint of $\ol \cM_{0,4}^\circ$ for which the punctures on each irreducible component have different signs.
+The Floer data on the stable component is $(H,\beta_\tau)$, where $\beta_\tau$ interpolates within the space of closed $1$-forms with weights $(1,1;3,-1)$ (resp. $(1,1;-1,3)$), between a split $1$-form with weights $(1,1;2)$ and $(2;3,-1)$ (resp. $(2;-1,3)$), and a split $1$-form with weights $(1;2,-1)$ and $(1,2;3)$ (resp. $(1;-1,2)$ and $(2,1;3)$). \item {\reftwo The Riemann surface that underlies the bottom vertical sides $\cP^{\text{bottom,vert}}$ and the bottom horizontal side $\cP^{\text{bottom}}$ is the endpoint of $\ol \cM_{0,4}^\circ$ for which the punctures on each irreducible component have different signs. }